-Kate Hudson and Fred Zinn are available this summer for individual and group consultations.
+Kate Hudson and Fred Zinn are available for individual and group consultations.
 Email us at DigitalLearning@umass.edu with with questions.
 We have regularly scheduled consultation hours on Tuesdays and Wednesdays, 1:30-3:00 p.m. and Thursdays 10:30-noon.
 Reserve your slot at https://educ-remoteinstruction.as.me/.
 If you can't meet during the posted times, email us to make other arrangements.
-Additional support events and resources are in the works.
-These will be posted on this page and announced via email to the ED-FAC list.

 Addressing Uncertainty & Providing Structure

-As in Spring 2020, our focus is on students.
-Their lives will continue to be disrupted even as they continue to pursue their educational goals.
-Based on student experiences in Spring and early Summer 2020, what students want most is clear structure, social connection, and reassurance that their teachers will be flexible if necessary (Inside Higher Ed, 2020).
+Student lives will continue to be disrupted even as they continue to pursue their educational goals.
+Based on student experiences in 2020, what students want most is clear structure, social connection, and reassurance that their teachers will be flexible if necessary (Inside Higher Ed, 2020).